The Compot is unique. It does not need to be dry to work. If fact – wet and slushy is perfect

 -Or there is always the pepper and chili method.
 Not very nice for the dogs though, as it burns their mouths and gives them diarrhea.
 And appears to be only a temporary fix.
 Soaking my scraps for a few days so they ferment works for me and I am sure it will work for you.

 Plant a Compot in your chicken pen.
 As the soldier fly larvae move in and out of the pot they will provide great food for the chickens.
 Nearly Pure Protein.
 Or feed the larvae to your fish if you have any.
 Best to get the larvae when they are white and not encased in their black shell ready to pupate into an adult or hibernate.
 Try them for fishing bait as well.
+I have a customer who swears by them.

 Propagate Wheat on top of your Compot while in your Chook Pen.
 Remove the Top when the wheat has grown and let the chocks help themselves.
 Experiment with other greens for chooks as well.
 Or plant the wheat directly on the ground or on top of a pot plant holder; cover with the Top; hold in place with the stakes; and uncover when the greens have grown.
 Great if you can’t let your chickens run free in the yard.
 Experiment with different greens.
 With wheatgrass, if you let the seed ‘just’ sprout it is said to be full of protein but if you let it grow big and green it is said to be good for their eggs.
 Check out the video in Martine’s garden with her chooks.

 When propagating in Summer it is best to do it under a nice cool shady area and water every 2 to 3 days.
 I have found it too hot in Queensland to propagate in the sun and it dries out too quickly.
 But it does depend on what you are trying to propagate.
-Of course in winter it doesn’t matter whether you propagate in the sun or the shade as the warmth from the compost below warms up the environment inside the TOP creating its own climate on top of the Compot like a glass house.
+Of course, in winter it doesn’t matter whether you propagate in the sun or the shade as the warmth from the compost below warms up the environment inside the TOP creating its own climate on top of the Compot like a glass house.

 Remember if you are putting meat in your pots you must cover the Compot with grass clippings or hay so the odours are filtered.
 There should be no odour unless you are uncovering your pot to refill it and this is usually only within the first week.
 If you are just using veggie scraps you may find you don’t need to cover it at all.
-However I recommend it be covered to maintain the nice environment inside the Compot for all the little critters that are working away composting your waste.
+However, I recommend it be covered to maintain the nice environment inside the Compot for all the little critters that are working away composting your waste.

 Remember to keep your soil as moist as you can so the worms can move around your garden.
 They will die if the soil dries out and if there is no moisture around your pots.
 Be sure to cover your garden (and your pot) with something to keep the moisture in your soil.

-Worms don’t like being in the pot with the soldier flies (in most instances) but they will came back in winter when the soldier flies have vacated after summer or are hibernating over winter.
-But if you only want worms in your pots then you have to selectively feed your pots much the same way as you would with other composters with only worm friendly waste.
+Worms don’t like being in the pot with the soldier flies (in most instances) but they will come back in winter when the soldier flies have vacated after summer or are hibernating over winter.
+But if you only want worms in your pots then you have to selectively feed your pots much the same way as you would with other composters, with only worm friendly waste.
 Put all your other waste in another Compot and let the soldier flies live in there.
 This way you can continually have a pot or two producing worms that you can move around your garden if you want or transplant somewhere else.
 And remember they will take longer to decompose the food than the soldier flies as worms do not decompose food – they eat decomposed food.

 Some people add cow manure to their pots to keep the worms happy.
 I personally think you should add the cow manure to the surrounding soil so you don’t waste space in your Compot for scraps.
 Experiment to find out what works best for your garden and conditions.